drxxmn/Portfolio-S3/GP/README.md

 7. COLLEAGUES – Software engineers shall be fair to and supportive of their colleagues.
 8. SELF – Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.

-**How do you know that your ethical considerations match with those of other software engineers?**
+**How do you know that your ethical considerations match with those of other software engineers?** <br>
 In order to verify all software engineers’ ethical values match up, it is important for all parties involved to converse about the topic.
 Allowing everyone to share their ethical values and boundaries with one another makes it possible to create a working environment in which all parties involved can work comfortably.

-**Which ethical aspects play a role in your project?**
+**Which ethical aspects play a role in your project?** <br>
 One of the ethical aspects in our group project that we faced was the licensing of third-party libraries.
 As our project lives in a gray area between commercial and non-profit (the organization is a business, while the application is strictly for internal use without any direct link to generating profit), we contemplated whether purchasing a license for these libraries would be necessary.

 **Do you foresee ethical conflicts caused by your software?
-What kind of?**
+What kind of?** <br>
 I do not expect any ethical conflicts within our project.

-**Can you do something to avoid or minimize these conflicts?**
+**Can you do something to avoid or minimize these conflicts?** <br>
 Communicating regularly with one another is key in preventing (or solving) conflicts in a professional setting.
 Expressing one’s concerns and problems spreads awareness to all parties involved and allows them to seek out a solution together.
 It also minimizes the amount of misunderstandings that could potentially happen.

 ### 6. Requirements and design
 To better our product, we try to get as much feedback as possible from our stakeholder.
 We try our best to meet up every week, so we can discuss what we have done and what still needs to be done/ done better.

 At the beginning of our project, we created a list of user stories, which would act as our requirements.
 Each user story would be dissected into smaller tasks, which would then get implemented.
-Later on we created a DOD (definition of done) for each task, so the group could quickly see what needed to be done and what has already been done, including the progress of each task.
+Later on we created a sort of "definition of done" for each task, so the group could quickly see what needed to be done and what has already been done, including the progress of each task.
+As I mentioned [earlier](#things-we-can-improve-upon) we did not do the definition of done in the conventional way.
+Instead we made it a sort of check list of things that needed to be completed and work for us to deem it finished.

+Discussions with the stakeholder started off a bit weak, but we quickly realized that we didn't have a good direction to work towards and started communicating much better with the stakeholder.

+In the beginning we made a program for the workers at ISAAC, but the program is supposed to be made for the upper management so they can see that the temperature within the building is not ideal for working, and that they need to get it fixed.

+We bounced a lot of ideas with the stakeholder and ended up making a heatmap system that would accomodate everyone in the building.

 As for design I went into it in the [heatmap](#heatmap) and [slider](#sliders--date-time) section.